 A recipe for Pandekager (Danish Pancakes) inspired by our visit to Solvang, California.
-These thin pancakes are cooked until lightly golden and paired with jam.
+These cardamom and vanilla-scented thin pancakes are perfect for pairing with jam.

 We recently spent some time in the Santa Ynez Valley for our first weekend getaway since moving to California!
 I had such fun exploring the area and will be sharing our experiences in a series of three blog posts.